Congenital Malformation of the Tricuspid Valve in Cats (Ebstein Anomaly, Tricuspid Valve Dysplasia)

 Prevention

 In addition, cat owners should ensure a balanced diet and a healthy weight for their cat.
-Overweight can put additional strain on the heart and increase the risk of heart problems.
+Overweight can place additional strain on the heart and increase the risk of heart problems.
 Finally, it is important to minimize stress in the cat’s environment, as stress can also have negative effects on heart health.

 Outlook on current research